Souptik2001/Highscore-Server/README.md

 [![Run on Repl.it](https://repl.it/badge/github/Souptik2001/Highscore-Server)](https://repl.it/github/Souptik2001/Highscore-Server)

+**Quick note: As the data is stored in sqlite(i.e in a file), therefore when you are hosting it in replit you need(ed) an `Hacker` account for storing the files persistently.
+Please refer this article by replit - [Announcing File Persistence in Hosted Apps for Hackers](https://blog.replit.com/replspace-filesystems).
+But on February 11 2022, replit made persistent filesystem for everyone🥳!
+Here is the article announcing that - [Announcing File Persistence in Hosted Apps… for Everyone!](https://blog.replit.com/filesystem-persistence-for-all).**

+**Now back to project description :**

 No login, no personal data!
 Creating a leaderboard is as simple as **just clicking a button.** Then you will get an upload key and a download key.
 You can upload and download data by just **sending GET requests to different api and passing data only through the url**. *POST request, query parameters, etc. are not needed at all*.
 You can set sorting order for each column of the table **seperatly through the url only**, no pre-configuration required.
 Every time you request data you can **specify the data sorting order.**
 As it uses sqlite so no connection to external database server is required.
 As it uses a local file database so it is somewhat faster than using an external database server.